populse_mia.user_interface.data_browser package¶

 - Parameters:

-from_pipeline – True if the widget is called from the pipeline manager
+(bool) (from_pipeline) – Whether the widget is instantiated from the pipeline manager.
+Defaults to False.

 - apply_filter(filter)[source]¶